intro text Heading link

 Graduation from our international programs puts students in a favorable position for employment.
 Some choose to apply for visa-granting jobs at companies in Chicago or around the United States, while others decide to return to their home countries.
 Many students who complete our international programs also opt to go on for a PhD here at UIC or at another U.S. or international university.

-This page provides an overview of our China 3+2 and Italy programs.
+This page provides an overview of our China programs and Italy program.
 If you are looking for more information for international students at UIC, please visit the university-wide Office of International Services website.

 More than 140 students from Italy have now graduated from the MS degree program in mechanical engineering that UIC started in collaboration with the Politecnico di Torino in 1999.
 The program has been so successful that UIC Engineering has decided to add a new program in industrial engineering in collaboration with the Politecnico di Milano, another top technical university in Italy.